nordcraftengine/documentation/docs/05-ai-assistant/index.md

 - **Write code (HTML, CSS, JavaScript)**

 :::info
 The Nordcraft AI is currently in Beta and imposes no limits on usage.
-When it is moved out of Beta, your pricing plan will dictate how many times you can interact with the AI.
+When it is moved out of Beta, your pricing plan will dictate how frequently you can interact with the AI.
 :::